getsolus/solus-site.github.io/content/blog/2023/08/state-of-solus-august-2023/index.md

 ## Closing Thoughts

 Solus continues to exist solely (heh) because a wide group of people, scattered all over the globe, are willing to contribute to the project, and build a community excited about our future.
-We are incredibly grateful for the continued support of all of you fine folks in the community.
+We are incredibly grateful for the continued support of all of you fine folks in the community and those of you that have financially contribute through our [OpenCollective](https://opencollective.com/getsolus).
 All of this wouldn’t be possible without you.
 Thanks everyone!
 We look forward to continuing on this journey together, and we hope you’ll join us for the adventure.